 This program will empower you with the knowledge and skills to achieve the following core competencies:

-- Weigh the scientific basis of hazard identification, exposure and health risk assessment to support environmental management and policy.
+- Weigh the scientific basis of hazard identification, exposure and health risk assessment to support management of environment, climate and health.

 - Describe and critically evaluate the rationale for and approaches used to measure and model the properties of environmental/human systems.

-- Evaluate effective actions or interventions that improve environmental health outcomes, and be able to compare and assess programs, policies, engineering solutions and/or other approaches to achieve these outcomes.
+- Evaluate effective actions or interventions that improve environment and climate-related outcomes and be able to compare the design of policy options to achieve those outcomes.

-- Examine and critique the ethical and legal dimensions of public health and environmental interventions on individuals and communities.
+- Examine and critique the ethical and legal dimensions of environment, climate and health-related actions on individuals and communities.